UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ```

 Next, install the key R packages needed for the start of MDS program,
-by opening up RStudio and
+by opening up RStudio again and
 typing the following into the R console inside RStudio
 (the first line might take a long time to run):